 My name is Viviana Hurtado and this is my small business.
 Since launching in 2022, blood and sweat is going into making Viviana Luxury one of the world's most luxurious home fragrance communities.

-Featured in Forbes as a best gift alongside megabrands such as UGG, we illuminate spaces around the world with our soft glows and luxurious candle scents.
-Customers choose our candles as special occasion gifts for yourself, the people you love, or just because.
-Coming to premium store shelves near you, we're also proud to be in close partnerships with brands such as Madewell and West Elm, plus give back to the Michael J. Fox Foundation for Parkinson's Research, a disease and philanthropy near and dear to my heart.
+Featured in Forbes as a best gift alongside megabrands such as UGG, our small business illuminates spaces around the world with our soft glows and luxurious candle scents.
+Customers choose to spend money on our candles as special occasion gifts for the people you love, for yourself, or just because.
+Coming to premium store shelves near you, this small business is also proud to be in close partnership with brands such as Madewell and West Elm, plus give back to our nonprofit partner: the Michael J. Fox Foundation for Parkinson's Research, a disease and philanthropy near and dear to my heart.

 Latin America, for millennia, has been a region chock full of luxurious culture, vibrant history, and fierce women, contributing to the world's arts, sciences, technology, and business.

-If you don't believe me, how many Latin American or Latinx perfume or home aroma brands can you name?
+Don't believe me?
+How many Latin American or Latinx perfumes or home scent brands can you name?

-When shopping for gifts, I do find references to Latin America online or on store shelves.
-Then disappointment seeps in.
-All I see is a region reduced to one dimension: folklore, a token word in Spanish, a flavor-of-the-month smell, or the names of a favorite Spring break vacation dive.
+And if by chance I do spot a reference to América Latina, business gets it wrong: reducing a rich region to one dimension: folklore, a token word in Spanish, or the names of a favorite Spring break vacation dive.

-I never see an aesthetic or smells that capture the luxe, multi-dimension of mi tierra–the indigenous, the African, the European from which emerges a vibrant mestizaje–a great cultural and racial intersection.
+I never see an aesthetic or aroma that captures the luxe, multi-dimension of mi tierra–the indigenous, the African, the European from which emerges a vibrant mestizaje–a great cultural and racial intersection.

 Capturing these smells of casa & cultura are at once an act of creation and preservation--a race against time, a quest to preserve my origin story--at the edge of memory and historical promesa.